veox/cancelot/README.rst

-This is to guarantee that at least some programming must be done by an operator wishing to use this, therefore absolving me personally from being morally responsible for any consequences.
+This is to guarantee that at least some programming must be done by an operator wishing to use this, therefore absolving me personally from being morally responsible for the horrible misfortune they're inevitably bound to run into.

-Revealing the code completely would have also put me at a total disadvantage, whereas now it is only severe.
+Revealing the code completely would have also put me at a total disadvantage, comparing to competing closed-source implementations, whereas now the handicap is merely severe.

 License